Music genre: Major music genres

-Art music
+Art music (Classical Music)

 Art music primarily includes classical traditions, including both contemporary and historical classical music forms.
 Art music exists in many parts of the world.
 It emphasizes formal styles that invite technical and detailed deconstruction and criticism, and demand focused attention from the listener.
 In Western practice, art music is considered primarily a written musical tradition, preserved in some form of music notation rather than being transmitted orally, by rote, or in recordings, as popular and traditional music usually are.
 Historically, most western art music has been written down using the standard forms of music notation that evolved in Europe, beginning well before the Renaissance and reaching its maturity in the Romantic period.

 The identity of a "work" or "piece" of art music is usually defined by the notated version rather than by a particular performance and is primarily associated with the composer rather than the performer (though composers may leave performers with some opportunity for interpretation or improvisation).
 This is so particularly in the case of western classical music.
 Art music may include certain forms of jazz, though some feel that jazz is primarily a form of popular music.
 The 1960s saw a wave of avant-garde experimentation in free jazz, represented by artists such as Ornette Coleman, Sun Ra, Albert Ayler, Archie Shepp and Don Cherry.
 Additionally, avant-garde rock artists such as Frank Zappa, Captain Beefheart, and the Residents released art music albums.